bigdata-ai-lab/mitsua-diffusion-cc0/README.md

 ❗❗ **Currently the model has super low visual quality and limited diversity** ❗❗

 Yes, the visual quality is not so good.
 Most of modern artistic concept is lost completely.
-However, since she is a growing AI, it would be good starting point for Mitsua-chan!
+However, since she is a growing AI in an ethical fashion, it would be good starting point for Mitsua-chan!

 You can join [her training on Twitter](https://twitter.com/elanmitsua)!
 Please support Mitsua-chan!🎉